Collar & Harness Recommendations

 Collars

-Collars are a matter of taste, however here are some general tips:
+Collars are a matter of taste, however here are some general things I look for:

 A couple of collar suggestions: